-Royalty distributions may also be retroactively adjusted based on retroactive changes to the statutory mechanical royalty rates set forth by the Copyright Royalty Board (the “CRB”).
+Royalty distributions may also be retroactively adjusted based on retroactive changes to the statutory mechanical royalty rates set forth by the Copyright Royalty Board (CRB).
 Note: The CRB is currently overseeing the remand of the Phonorecords III proceeding to determine the statutory mechanical royalty rates for the period 2018-2022, and its decision in that ongoing proceeding will be retroactive to January 1, 2018.
-Pending the outcome of that proceeding, The MLC is collecting and distributing royalties at the previous Phonorecords II royalty rates in an interim capacity, and will make any necessary retroactive adjustments after the final determination is issued by the CRB.
+Pending the outcome of that proceeding, The MLC is collecting and distributing royalties at the previous Phonorecords II royalty rates in an interim capacity and will make any necessary retroactive adjustments after the final determination is issued by the CRB.

 Key Dates in The MLC’s Monthly Distribution Cycle

-As explained above, eligible DSPs began operating under the new blanket license administered by The MLC as early as January 1, 2021, which is referred to in the Music Modernization Act as the “License Availability Date.”
+As explained above, eligible DSPs began operating under the new blanket license administered by The MLC as early as January 1, 2021, which is referred to in the Music Modernization Act of 2018 as the “License Availability Date.”
 Those DSPs electing to operate under the blanket license are required to send mechanical royalty payments and usage reports for their services on a monthly basis.
-For DSPs that began operating under the blanket license in January, their payments and usage reports for the month ending January 31, 2021 were due to The MLC on March 17, 2021.
+For DSPs that began operating under the blanket license in January 2021, their payments and usage reports for the month ending January 31, 2021, were due to The MLC on March 17, 2021.
 DSPs have the option of sending their payments and usage reports within 15 days after the end of a month if they would like The MLC to send them an invoice showing the amount in royalties owed.

 The MLC also accounts to our Members on a monthly basis, approximately 75 days after the end of each monthly period.
 For those DSPs that send The MLC usage reports and payments for January, The MLC will send royalty statements and payments to our Members in mid to late April.